paulvmking/Wanderers-Way/README.md

    5. **As a new user I expect to be able to contact the business to ask question prior to signing up.**
   - The **contact page** is labelled in the navigation menu and easy to find.
   - Upon clicking on contact tab the user will find a simple 3 step form with the ability to ask a question but **no requirement** to sign up.

+   6. **As a new user I expect to be able to find additional information to help my decision.**
+  - Additional information is included on each of the destination pages showing **Average Cost of day, Average Cost of transport, Average Cost of Meals** and **Local Language** to aid the user in deciding.
+  - **Budget** filter buttons are found on the main **destinations** page to allow the user to show only locations that fit their **budget**.

 ## Usability